mariana-stefani/portfolio/README.md

 ### Project Goals

 The goal of this project is the ability to present my professional profile, my skills and my abilities as a software developer for recruiters, employers and potential partners that are looking for a full-stack developer.
-For myself, there is a possibility to login and then create, update and delete a skillset or a project from MongoDB.
+For myself, there is a possibility to login and then create, update and delete a skillset or a project from **MongoDB**.
 The website is fully responsive, has a consistent flow and intuitive navigation.

 #### **User Goals:**